odd-io/cesium_3d_native/README.md

 ## Extending cesium_native

-This package ships with pre-compiled static Cesium Native libraries for iOS, Android and MacOS.
+This package ships with pre-compiled static Cesium Native libraries (arm64 only) for iOS, Android and MacOS.

 When a Dart/Flutter application that depends on this package is run, the `hook/build.dart` file uses Dart's `native-assets` library to: